-41 Op cit n.
+42 Op cit n.
 44, Siri Eriksen et al, pages 9 and 11

-Africa contain over 90 percent of the world's rural poor living in low-elevation coastal zone.
-35 inequitable, or do not take into Further, 13 percent of the world's total urban land mass is located in low-elevation coastal account the needs and/or rights zones, including many large and densely populated cities such as Shanghai, Kolkata, Jakarta, to freshwater for marginalized London, and New York City.
-36 and vulnerable groups.
-Top-down adaptation measures Key actions and policies that do not take into account To ensure that water adaptation measures are equitable, existing governance structures and water interventions should be assessed to ascertain whether they create marginalization or vulnerability to climate risks.
+Further, 13 percent of the world's total urban land mass is located in low-elevation coastal zones, including many large and densely populated cities such as Shanghai, Kolkata, Jakarta, London, and New York City.37

+- To ensure that water adaptation measures are equitable, existing governance structures and water interventions should be assessed to ascertain whether they create marginalization or vulnerability to climate risks.
 If so, it will be necessary to introduce disruptive or transformative adaptation solutions based on best available science and knowledge from the affected communities.
-This includes undertaking national adaptation planning and integrating water-related adaptation concerns into all relevant sectors.
-Marginalized/vulnerable people should be given the opportunity to shape the official and informal adaptation influence the distribution of funds and contrasts, and local communities and/or marginalized groups Adaptation measures that redistribute vulnerability instead of decreasing it overall.42 and informal aims of projects, influence the distribution of funds and contracts, and participate in decision making processes.
-37 • The adaptation planning process should also include assessing, acknowledging, and protecting existing water-rights/water tenure for marginalized communities, including indigenous peoples.
-38 • The NAP process with the UNFCCC Technical Guidelines is a good starting point, but should be supplemented with (i) integrated vulnerability assessments (IVA) designed
+This includes undertaking national adaptation planning and integrating water-related adaptation concerns into all relevant sectors. - Marginalized/vulnerable people should be given the opportunity to shape the official and informal aims of projects, influence the distribution of funds and contracts, and participate in decision making processes.38 - The adaptation planning process should also include assessing, acknowledging, and protecting existing water-rights/water tenure for marginalized communities, including indigenous peoples.39 - The NAP process with the UNFCCC Technical Guidelines is a good starting point, but should be supplemented with (i) integrated vulnerability assessments (IVA) designed for water resources and coastal zones;40 (ii) assessment of existing development projects, societal structures, governance and policies for freshwater and coastal zones in order to ascertain whether these create climate risk vulnerability or